awsdocs/aws-codepipeline-user-guide/doc_source/best-practices.md

 ### Use CodePipeline to compile, build, and test code with CodeBuild<a name="use-cases-codebuild"></a>

 CodeBuild is a managed build service in the cloud that lets you build and test your code without a server or system\.
 Use CodePipeline with CodeBuild to automate running revisions through the pipeline for continuous delivery of software builds whenever there is a change to the source code\.
-For more information, see [Use AWS CodePipeline with CodeBuild to test code and run builds](https://docs.aws.amazon.com/codebuild/latest/userguide/how-to-create-pipeline.html)\.
+For more information, see [Use CodePipeline with CodeBuild to test code and run builds](https://docs.aws.amazon.com/codebuild/latest/userguide/how-to-create-pipeline.html)\.

 ### Use CodePipeline with Amazon ECS for continuous delivery of container\-based applications to the cloud<a name="use-cases-ecs"></a>